CloudSkills/azure-functions/2-Creating-a-PowerShell-Event-Based-Function/2-Creating-a-PowerShell-Event-Based-Function.md

 In this guide you will create a new function that will integrate with Azure Event Grid, resulting in the function being triggered when a particular event takes place.
 You will analyze the data being sent to the function by event grid to understand what you are working with.

 You'll also set up an Azure Storage account to use as an output binding from the function.
-When the function is triggered, you will use some basic logic to get some data from the triggered event and insert that into a new row within table storage in the destination storage account.
+When the function is triggered, you will use logic to get data from the triggered event and insert that into a new row within Azure table storage in the destination storage account.

 The goal in this guide is to trigger a function when a file is uploaded to blob storage in a specific storage account.
-If the file is a CSV file, the function will collect some data from the incoming event data, specifically, the file name of the CSV that was uploaded and using an output, will insert a new row into an Azure Storage Table.
+If the file is a CSV file, the function will collect some data from the incoming event data, specifically, the file name of the CSV that was uploaded and using an output binding, will insert a new row into an Azure Storage Table with some data from the event.

 ![overview](images/introduction.png)